Last updated Jul 28, 2022.

 - Real-time credit status for the customer’s account

-Because these things are essential for manufacturers doing business online, we’ve built Corevist Commerce to provide them out of the box.
+Because these things are essential for manufacturers doing business online, we’ve built the Corevist Platform to provide them out of the box.
 A direct, real-time integration to SAP ERP sits at the core of our product.
 There’s no middleware and no data duplication, which means seamless user experience (and greatly reduced complexity in maintaining the solution.)
-Learn more here: Corevist Commerce overview.
+Check out the Corevist Platform to learn more.

 3. Production support responsibilities